Black Studies Curriculum

 BLS 321 – AIDS, Race & Gender In the Black Community

-BLS 327 – Race, Class, and Gender: Inequalities and Intersections
+BLS 327 – Race, Class, and Gender: Intersections and Inequalities

 BLS 416 – Race and Politics in the Americas